testosterone

 You may associate testosterone with fiery tackles at five-a-side and drunk men peacocking in bars, but the hormone affects us beneath the surface too.
 Probably more than you think.

 Whilst there could be various reasons you feel down, angry, or anxious, testosterone is rarely considered as the cause.
 That needs to change.
-It has a huge impact on our mental health and could be impacting you more than you realise.
+It can have an impact on mental health and could be impacting you more than you realise.

 Let’s explore the link.